ZackingIt/Mello/README.md

 ### Lists and Cards

 Boards components contain list components, which contain card components, which themselves contain card modal components.
 Cards can be moved among lists.
+Notice the Pinterest-style "masonry" layout here: we can now re-size our browser windows to any size we want and lists will neatly and efficiently re-allocate themselves.

 ![image of BoardShow screenshot](docs/images/board_show_screenshot.png)